KundanGaira/Cakephp-phpexcel-component/README.md

 ### How to use
  **For "Cakephp 3.*"**

- * First, Put PhpExcelComponent.php file (from cakephp3 folder) inside /src/Controller/Component.
+ * First, Put PhpExcelComponent.php file (from our cakephp3 folder) inside /src/Controller/Component.
- * Now second step is to, include directory containing Phpexcel classes.This can be done in two ways.
+ * Now second step is, to include directory containing Phpexcel classes.This can be done in two ways.

-    1.Put "phpoffice" folder directly inside your vendor folder (/vendor).
-OR
+    1.Put "phpoffice" folder directly inside your vendor folder (/vendor). **OR**

     2.Using composer [Update:Officical phpoffice will not work for php7.4 and higher.
 We recommend to use our version of phpoffice OR make changes suggested above ]